This course is open for applications.

 Past graduates have secured roles in a range of settings including law firms, chambers, city councils, banks, estate agents, citizens' advice, higher education, accountancy and the Crown Prosecution Service.

-Many students progress to train as a Barrister or Solicitor through the BPTC or LLM in Advanced Legal Practice (LPC LLM) or undertake further study relevant to a specialism with an LLM in Commercial Law, Human Rights and International Law.
+Many students progress to train as a Barrister or Solicitor through the BPTS or LLM in Advanced Legal Practice (LPC LLM) or undertake further study relevant to a specialism with an LLM in Commercial Law, Human Rights and International Law.

 Award-winning careers service